OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board - Passthrough/README.md

 You are free to set your own price as you see fit.

-Also, a note about failure rates on boards from JLCPCB.

 ## Donations

 Every part of this project is open source, from the GP2040-CE firmware to the original Pico Fighting Board design and also this RP2040 Advanced Breakout Board design.